Matthew Flamm, Ph. D.

 Ph.D., Indiana University

-Dr. Stephen Hicks is professor and chairman of the Department of Philosophy at Rockford College.
-He is also the director of the Center for Ethics and Entrepreneurship.
+Dr. Stephen Hicks is Professor of Philosophy and Executive Director of the Center for Ethics and Entrepreneurship.